Key Elements Of Plus500 Fees

-Plus500 doesn’t charge their customers withdrawal fees.
+Plus500 does not charge customers withdrawal fees.
 However, if the funds you withdraw from your trading account are not in your local currency you can expect to lose a bit on foreign exchange fees.
 If you’re withdrawing funds to PayPal expect to receive slightly less as PayPal foreign exchange rates are slightly worse than if transferring to your bank account.

 6) Plus500 Bitcoin Fees

-Like with trading other financial instruments, Plus500 is largely compensated for its CFD brokerage services via the bid & ask spreads they offer.
+Like with trading other financial instruments, Plus500 is largely compensated for its CFD platform services via the bid/ask spreads they offer.
 They don’t charge any special bitcoin or cryptocurrency fees.
 Some of the cryptocurrencies they offer for trading include Bitcoin, Ethereum, Litecoin, Bitcoin Cash, Ripple and IOTA.

 Other Plus500 Trading CFD Instruments

-Plus500 Ltd is listed on the AIM section of the London Stock Exchange with a market cap of approx $750 million USD.
+Plus500 Ltd is listed on the Main Market of the London Stock Exchange with a market cap of approx $750 million USD.
 While this Plus500 fee review focuses on forex trading, there are also other options for trading CFDs including:

 20 different markets can be traded ranging from the UK, the USA to Germany.
 Traders can utilise leverage through Contracts For Difference (CFDs) with no commission charged on any trades.
 Australian shares can be traded go short or go long.
 With leverage, small deposits can help achieve the impact or larger volumes amplifying gains or losses.
 For this reason, Plus500 allows share traders to pre-define profit/loss positions to close positions once reached.